 scorrierhouse.co.uk/events-scorrier-house

 As Zombieland taught us, the first rule of any apocalypse is cardio.
-And what better way to prepare than with Scorrier House’s epic, annual run on Sunday the 29th of October.
+And what better way to prepare than with Scorrier House’s epic, annual run on Sunday the 26th of October.
 With the choice of a 2.5k fun run, a 5k, and a 10k, there’s a race for every experience level, and children are welcome to join the fun run!

-The final 5k and 10k will start as the sun sets, giving you that extra wash of eerie atmosphere as you attempt to beat the zombies around the estate.
+The final 5k and 10k will start as the sun sets, giving you that extra wash of eerie atmosphere as you attempt to beat the various obstacles around the estate.
 T-shirts and medals are awarded to all who take part (and manage not to be eaten), making it a wonderfully memorable way to spend a spooky evening in Cornwall.

 Halloween Half Term at Pendennis Castle